kailash-manasarovar/statement/docs/timeline/2025/february.md

 ##### Page 4 supplementary front

 SUPPLEMENTARY
-If you wanted my opinion, you probably don't, it looks like HS/SS started a sexploitation epidemic in Denia and joined forced with the Spanish criminals who had been targeting women in this way for decades, esp ex pats with money or property for inheriting.
+If you wanted my opinion, you probably don't, it looks like HS/SS started a sexploitation epidemic in Dénia and joined forced with the Spanish criminals who had been targeting women in this way for decades, esp ex pats with money or property for inheriting.
 I was targeted by one such honey-trapper who's real name I don't know but he was able to get a temporary job at the conservatory under a false name for the sole purpose or making me "fall in love" with him via drugging and manipulation online and offline.
 This guy even (qualified for) got a pension during those few months he was there.
 I believe HS/SS took all this honey-trapping to another level and likely have incriminating footage of many important people in the area.
 They are clearly closely connected to international porn + prostitution gangs too and I was informed that they even target kids online.
 Anyway.
-If Denia ever becomes safe again I'll
+If Dénia ever becomes safe again I'll

 ##### Page 4 supplementary backside